bernardio5/bookie/README.md

 <b>A set of Python scripts that operate on the Project Gutenberg collection and its data. </b>

-This is not a mirror of Project Gutenberg.
+This is not a mirror of Project Gutenberg (URL: www.gutenberg.org)

 Project Gutenberg (PG) hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
 They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.

 How I wish I had crawled Google Books.
 By the way, don't crawl PG!
 They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.
+I describe how to do this in the files in the "dataGetting" directory.
+Also, talk about a worthwhile charity: give them money!

 In the repo you will be able to find:
 1) Code that traverses the PG bibliographic records set and parses them into Python objects